Date of Award

 Findings revealed that students, parents, and the researcher all had a preference for the flipped class format, provided the above issues are addressed.
 The flipped class format encourages students to become more responsible for their learning, and, in addition, students reported that the hands-on inquiry activities done in class aided them in learning the subject matter.
 It is recommended, however, that before instructors decide to flip the classroom, they ensure that all students have access to needed technology, that there is a plan in place for ensuring that the students actually view the assigned videos, that they have a way to create the videos and ensure adequate quality, and that some discussion is held in class after each assigned video to ensure comprehension of the material.

 Howell, Donna, "Effects of an Inverted Instructional Delivery Model on Achievement of Ninth-Grade Physical Science Honors Students" (2013).
 Education Theses, Dissertations and Projects.
-Paper 35.
+35.

 Curriculum and Instruction Commons, Educational Assessment, Evaluation, and Research Commons, Educational Methods Commons, Science and Mathematics Education Commons, Secondary Education and Teaching Commons